 Utpal Bhatt (07:32):

-We want to learn how to store this data that we are collecting in real time.
+We want to learn how to store the data that we are collecting in real-time.
 Now, the next frontier is how do we start using this data, and getting the most out of it?
-Whether we are going to use this data for historical analysis, for discovering things in real time, and even predicting future.
+Whether we are going to use this data for historical analysis, for discovering things in real-time, or even for predicting the future.
 And, this is where John and I will talk a little bit about what are the right data platform choices to help you make the most out of the data that you’re collecting?

 Utpal Bhatt (08:11):